 - Deborah Yonick -March 15, 2022

-The broadest definition of recycled diamond is a natural diamond that was previously owned or manufactured and has re-entered the diamond supply chain to be repurposed for another piece of jewelry.
+The broadest definition of a recycled diamond is a natural diamond that was previously owned or manufactured and has re-entered the diamond supply chain to be repurposed for another piece of jewelry.
+Recycled diamonds are acquired in many ways — from consumer jewelry boxes, estate sales, bankruptcies, and inventory liquidations of collections that may never have made it to market.